 May 1931 - Bruning seeks an end to reparations.
 British and US agree but French say NO!

 July 13, 1931 - 1st bank in Germany closes, then they ALL followed.

 December 8, 1931 - Bruning invokes Article 48

 January 27, 1932 - Hitler speaks to the Industry Club in Dusseldorf.
 He is beginning to court the industry, they feared Communism.
 They sent Hitler large amounts of money.

 Hindenburg term came to an end.
 New presidential elections.

-New Presidential Elections Hindenburg was running against Hitler and Thalman (Communist).
+Hindenburg was running against Hitler and Thalman (Communist).
 Hitler had 30.1%, Hindenburg had 49%.
 Hitler's campaign was called Hitler ober Deutschland (Hilter over Germany) and was the first to use an airplane to go from city to city.
 They need a majority to win, so they had a new runoff were Hindenburg won.
 Bruning resigns and Von Papen takes over as Chancellor.
 July 31, 1932 - 230 Nazi's.
 They must be brought into the government.
 Hitler refuses unless he becomes Chancellor.
 November 6, 1932 - Nazi's lost seat because of their violence, but still had to be brought into the government.
 They had 196 seats.
 January 30, 1933 - Hitler appointed as Chancellor.
 February 27, 1933 - Reischtag building burns down.
 Hitler blamed the Communists.
 They suspected Martin Van Der Lubbe so they beheaded him.
-Hitler now convinces Hindenburg to give him special powers. - Civil liberties suspended - Political meetings banned - Only NAZI party is allowed to rally NAZI Tyranny
+Hitler now convinces Hindenburg to give him special powers. - Civil liberties suspended - Political meetings banned - Only NAZI party is allowed to rally

 Photo of Hindenburg